 - 2 tbsp icing sugar - I used Natvia sugar alternative

 - 1 tsp vanilla extract

 - 2 tsp water

-- Place the flour, xanthan gum and mixed spice into a large bowl and stir well.
+- Place the flour, psyllium husk powder and mixed spice into a large bowl or stand mixer and stir well.

-- Cover with a tea towel and leave to stand at room temperature for about 24 hours.
+- OPTIONAL STEP (not necessary but develops flavour) - Cover with a tea towel and leave to stand at room temperature for about 24 hours

-- Grease a loaf tin measuring about 25cm x 12cm, then add the dough and level.
-With wet fingers smooth the top off neatly.
+- Grease a 2lb loaf tin ( I recommend this one for best results) then add the dough and level.
+With wet fingers smooth the top neatly

 - Place a wet tea towel over the loaf and put in a warm place for 1 hour, to rise.
-I use my oven at its lowest setting, with an added cup of water to create a humid environment.
+I place a cup of boiling water in the oven with the loaf to aid the rising process.

 - After the hour, cook the loaf in a pre-heated oven (I just take my loaf out while I pre-heat the oven) at 220 degrees (200 fan, gas mark 7) for 10 minutes, then reduce the temperature to 180 degrees (160 degree fan, gas mark 4) for a further 40 minutes or so until golden.

 - If you wish to drizzle icing on it, mix the icing ingredients together, decorate and enjoy.
 Alternatively brush the top of the loaf with runny honey for a shiny glaze.

 I shared this with: